 It’s really worth the extra effort to do the peeling and/or chopping yourself, and it takes a lot less time than you probably think it does.

 Challenge: If you think it seems like a big waste of time to peel and chop real carrots instead of buying the bagged baby ones, I beg you to do a taste test between a baby carrot and a freshly peeled and cut carrot.
 I promise the whole carrot is crunchier and tastes SOOOOO much better.

 - Sliced bell peppers

 It’s pretty, it’s healthy, and it’s simple.
-I feel good serving it to guests or taking it to an event, even as I’m crossing my fingers that someone else took the time to make buffalo chicken dip.
+I feel good serving it to guests or taking it to an event, even if I’m crossing my fingers that someone else took the time to make buffalo chicken dip.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.